elte-fi/www-webprogramozas/pages/subjects/webprog-pti/zh/2019-20-1/mixer-eng.md

 2. **Track listing (10 pt)** On the main page (`index.php`), show a list of tracks based on the data on the server.

     - a.
 Show the tracks in an HTML element with the id `tracks`.
 For each track, generate a div with the `track` class.
+The id of the track should be inserted as the `data-id` attribute of this `div`.
     - b.
 Within the div, use a `header` element to show the name of the track.
     - c.
 Track names should be links pointing to the main page.
 As a GET parameter, they should pass the track id. (`index.php?id=1`)
     - d.
 Set the value of the range slider according to the track's volume.